-We hope this Guide helped you get started with MAXQDA for literature reviews.
+We hope this Guide helped you get started with MAXQDA.
 Of course, MAXQDA offers a whole range of further analysis functions and tools.
 To name a few examples, you can:

+- ✤ create literature reviews

 - transcribe audio and video files

-- import and analyse Twitter data
+- import and analyse Twitter and YouTube data

-- analyse focus groups
+- ✤ analyse focus groups

 - visualize data or results

 - conduct a quantitative text analysis with MAXDictio

 - generate reports and statistical frequency tables